Michigan Economic Development Corporation

 Information for Communities

-What is the Redevelopment Ready Communities® (RRC) program & who can be involved?
+What is Redevelopment Ready Communities® (RRC)?

 Why should my community participate in RRC?